shashotoNur/zen-homepage/readme.md

 ### 1\.
 Search Engines

-Modify or add new search engines by editing the `engines` array located within the bottom `<script>` block.
+Modify or add new search engines by editing the `engines` array located within the `main.js` file.

 | Property | Description |
 | :--- | :--- |